jisungk/deepjazz/README.md

+**I do not have an X / Twitter account.** Someone has claimed my old username and is impersonating me to shill some dodgy crypto platform.
+Please beware.

+***

 Note: deepjazz is no longer being actively developed.
 It may be refactored at some point in the future.
 Goodbye and thank you for your interest 😢

 ***